 - Points Per Possession (Over 1.0)

-- Value Point Score Per Player (over 1.25) Resource from inside the Coaching Membership Library
+- Value Point Score Per Player (over 1.25) Resource from inside the Coaching Lab

 As a side note, try not to promote things such as points scored or assists made by a specific player during this part of team meetings.
-You want the players on the end of the bench who don’t play much to still be engaged and a part of things.
-Once you start talking individual goals the glue guys, the players holding things together will lose focus and the goals may create more issues than they’re worth.
+You want the players on the end of the bench who don’t play as much to still be engaged and a part of things.
+Once you start talking individual goals the glue guys, the players holding things together will lose focus and the goals may create issues.
 I wrote about this in Stats - Do We All Look At The Same Thing if you want to check it out.